-I had provided them over eight pages explaining the persistence of my symptoms after my first surgery, the findings of the recent MRI, and the lack of assistance I had received from in-network providers.
+I had provided them over eight pages explaining the persistence of my symptoms after my first surgery.
+Moreover, I had added the findings of the recent MRI, and the lack of assistance I had received from in-network providers.
 I also submitted excerpts from Dr. Seckin and other endometriosis specialists, emphasizing the importance of having treatment by an experienced endometriosis specialist that is willing and capable of removing the disease from all areas.
-I submitted journal articles from reputable sources which examined incomplete versus complete removal of the disease, and disease persistence versus disease recurrence.
+I submitted journal articles from reputable sources.
+These examined incomplete versus complete removal of the disease, and disease persistence versus disease recurrence.
 I emphasized Dr. Seckin’s experience with advanced-stage endometriosis in contrast to the in-network providers, neither of whom specialized solely in endometriosis.
-I requested my insurance company have my requests reviewed by a board-certified gynecologist with experience with endometriosis, and that they perform a peer-to-peer review with Dr. Seckin.
+I requested my insurance company have my requests reviewed by a board-certified gynecologist with experience in endometriosis, and that they perform a peer-to-peer review with Dr. Seckin.